schell/zyghost-com/articles/Haskell-font-rendering-with-freetype2-and-opengl.md

     return tex
 ```

 When you run that code you can either inspect your running OpenGL instance to see the buffered texture or you can draw a quad with it.
-If you set these filter parameters incorrectly or at the wrong time you\'ll still be able to see your texture in a profiler but OpenGL will consider it incomplete and will *not* render it.
+If you set these filter parameters incorrectly or at the wrong time you'll still be able to see your texture in a profiler but OpenGL will consider it incomplete and will *not* render it.
 I found out that I was originally running into this problem because I was setting these params *before* I bound and buffered my texture.
 [This OpenGL wiki entry about incomplete textures helped me out](http://www.opengl.org/wiki/Common_Mistakes#Creating_a_complete_texture).
 After I figured that out my program spat out something that looked like

 ![a torn glyph](/img/Screen Shot 2014-01-12 at 12.53.26 PM.png)